juju-solutions/layer-apache-kafka/README.md

     juju action fetch <id>  # <-- id from above command

-### Setting up a multinode cluster
+## Scaling

-Creating a cluster with many brokers is as easy as adding more units to your kafka service:
+Creating a cluster with many brokers is as easy as adding more units to your Kafka service:

     juju add-unit kafka

-After that you will be able to create topics with replication up to the number of units.
+After adding additional brokers, you will be able to create topics with replication up to the number of kafka units.

 To verify replication is working you can do the following:

     juju add-unit kafka -n 2
     juju action do kafka/0 create-topic topic=my-replicated-topic \
         partitions=1 replication=2

+Query for the description of the just created topic:

     juju ssh kafka/0

-Query for the description of the just created topic:

-    kafka-topics.sh --describe --topic my-replicated-topic --zookeeper <zookeeperip>:2181
+    kafka-topics.sh --describe --topic my-replicated-topic \
+        --zookeeper <zookeeperip>:2181

 You should get a response similar to:

-    Topic:my-replicated-topic	PartitionCount:1	ReplicationFactor:2	Configs:
+    Topic: my-replicated-topic PartitionCount:1 ReplicationFactor:2 Configs:
     Topic: my-replicated-topic Partition: 0 Leader: 2 Replicas: 2,0 Isr: 2,0

 ## Deploying in Network-Restricted Environments

 This charm can be deployed in environments with limited network access.
 To deploy in this environment, you will need a local mirror to serve the packages and resources required by this charm.

 ### Mirroring Packages

 You can setup a local mirror for apt packages using squid-deb-proxy.
 For instructions on configuring juju to use this, see the [Juju Proxy Documentation](https://juju.ubuntu.com/docs/howto-proxies.html).

 ### Mirroring Resources

 In addition to apt packages, this charm requires a few binary resources which are normally hosted on Launchpad.
 If access to Launchpad is not available, the `jujuresources` library makes it easy to create a mirror